 Doctored Money Blog

-Did you consolidate a student loan?
+Did you consolidate a student loan in 2018?
 You can probably get a deduction on your taxes for student loan interest “paid”!

 Did you pay any student loan interest during 2017?
 If so, you may be able to deduct this from your taxes and save some money.
 If you paid any interest, and your income (specifically your Modified Adjusted Gross Income) is less than $80,000 (single) or $165,000 (married), you can deduct at least a portion of your student loan interest paid.
 You must have some income in 2017 from which to deduct the student loan interest.